zenml-io/zenml/docs/book/developer-guide/advanced-concepts/docker.md

     ```
 ## How to install additional pip dependencies

+{% hint style="info" %}
+You don't need to install the `zenml` pip package as well as
+any integration that is used for components of your active stack.
+{% endhint %}

 If you want ZenML to install additional pip dependencies on top of the base image, you
-can use any of the following three ways (or even combine them):
+can use any of the following three ways:
 * Specify a list of [ZenML integrations]() that you're using in your pipeline:
     ```python
     from zenml.integrations.constants import PYTORCH, EVIDENTLY